Outside vs. Inside Sales

 *Pro-Tip: Encourage sales reps to think of themselves more as advisors to prospects, offering educational resources and answering questions rather than going for the hard sell.

 As inside sales reps talk with prospects, gather information, and qualify or disqualify leads, they report customer data.
-They often use CRM software to keep track of everything.
+They often use CRM software with AI-driven insights to keep track of everything.

 Key skills